 As I was organizing my tools I noticed my drills took up too much space on the shelves so I built a drill storage rack.
 Skate over to the free plans and watch the video below to see how I made the storage rack.

 Step 4.
-Label the Tool Locations
+How to Organize Tools: Label Locations

 After I organized the tools where I wanted them I labeled their locations.
 I labeled the locations for two reasons.
 First, labeling makes my storage area look neat and tidy.
 And second, it makes me accountable to put the tool back where it belongs.